 Green: made from recycled green glass bottles, mostly beer bottles (Heineken).

 Ocean Blue: recycled blue tinted sparkling water bottles.

 Champagne Brown: beer and champagne brown bottles are the raw material source for this colour.

 Raindrop: made of toughened safety glass, which was used as cover glass for thermal solar collectors and photovoltaics

 Light Grey: made from waste glass with sun protection coating.

-The standard sizes of Glaskeramik slabs are 2800 x 1250 mm in patinated surface and 2700 x 1200 mm with the polished surface.
-From January 2017 on, new formats up to 3400 x 1400 mm are available.
-Tiles of all standard formats can be offered as well.
-Nevertheless, we offer cut-to-size pieces according to the requirements of the project in any colour or surface.
+The standard sizes of MAGNA Glaskeramik slabs are 2800 x 1250mm in pure surface and 2700 x 1200mm with the polished surface.
+New formats up to 3500 x 1500mm in pure surface and up to 3400 x 1400mm with the polished surface are available.
+Furthermore, half and quarter panels are possible and nevertheless, we offer cut-to-size pieces according to the requirements of the project in any colour or surface.

 The material is not designed for structural loading, but as a cladding it achieves a higher than Class A (class 0) fire rating as it has no additives.